 Global engagement and service is at the core of the Taylor experience.
-This year, 496 students earned credit while participating in 32 programs in 38 countries.
+This year, 460 students earned credit while participating in 32 programs in 34 countries.
 Students also earned credit in service-learning or cross-cultural programs as short-term missionaries to U.S. cities.
 In the latest Open Doors survey, Taylor University ranked #2 in the nation for undergraduate participation in study abroad for baccalaureate colleges.

 - Master of Arts in Higher Education and Student Development